robinrodricks/awesome-actionscript3/README.md

 * [Angulex](https://github.com/cosmindolha/ParticleDesigner) - Particle Designer for the Starling framework (ActionScript 3)
 * [SAP](https://github.com/gonchar/SAP) - Particle System for Starling
 * [Starling-Particles](https://github.com/Gamua/Starling-Extension-Particle-System) - A particle system for the Starling framework, compatible with the "Particle Designer" from 71squared.com
+* [MotionParticleSprite](https://github.com/bjeld/motionparticlesprite) - Design motion paths in Flash Pro and use it to guide Starling particles.

 #### Data Visualization